 • The Toolkit starts with a short ‘elevator pitch’, intended as a ‘lead in five slides’ overview of the economic, political and societal importance of lead in Europe.

-• It then presents a narrative around eight key messages on the role of lead and lead batteries to the EU’s strategic autonomy, energy security, defence, circular economy, industrial strategy, and more.
+• It then presents a narrative around, a deep-dive into, eight key messages on the role of lead and lead batteries to the EU’s strategic autonomy, energy security, defence, circular economy, industrial strategy, and more.

-• The narrative is complemented by information on Industry’s sustainability initiatives – including ILA’s worker exposure reduction and material stewardship programmes – and a suite of case studies from Lead Matters, CBI, and more, bringing facts and data, evidence and examples to the fore.
+• The narrative is complemented by information on Industry’s sustainability initiatives – including ILA’s worker exposure reduction and material stewardship programmes – market data in terms of economic contributions to Europe and key Member States, and a suite of case studies from Lead Matters, CBI, and more, bringing facts and data, evidence and examples to the fore.

-• Finally, the Toolkit closes with a section on EU policy and regulatory asks relating to lead and lead batteries.
+• Finally, the Toolkit contains a section on EU policy and regulatory asks relating to lead and lead batteries, and the campaign’s messages on political initiatives such as the EU Grids Package and Defence Readiness.

 Lisa Allen, Lead REACH Consortium Manager, said, “This invaluable resource is the most comprehensive collection of information about lead, its uses, and its essentiality to the EU to date.
 It’s important for policy or regulatory decision-makers to understand the important role of lead and lead batteries in Europe.
 This Toolkit provides the essential information and background to help us when meeting with stakeholders in Brussels or Member States.
 Highlighting the broad range of applications where lead matters – from uses in the energy sector supporting Europe’s net zero targets, to lead’s role in healthcare, research and innovation, Europe’s strategic autonomy and industrial strength, and even in culture and heritage – the Toolkit provides members and stakeholders with an easy-to-use, fact-based, customisable resource to support their lead-related outreach.

-The Toolkit is freely available via this link or by contacting the Secretariat.
+The Toolkit is freely available via this WeTransfer link or by contacting the Secretariat.